mnamver/CourierTracker/README.md

 # CourierTracker

+Used singleton and builder dizayn pattern.

-Tech Stack :
+# Tech Stack :
 Java-8 , Springboot, Maven,  Docker

-How to run project ?
+# How to run project ?

 mvn clean package